cchasea/Beacon/README.md

 5. Installation

-Campus Life Organizer is currently in the MVP stage.
+Beacon is currently in the MVP stage.
 Follow these steps to set up a local development environment:

 # Clone repository